 - Original passport (+ ONE COPY of the identity pages).
 Your passport must have been issued less than 10 years ago, be valid for at least three months after your return to the US and have at least 2 blank visas pages left.

-- One application form- (English version - Spanish version) filled out completely and signed by the applicant
+- One application form (in French, English or Spanish) filled out completely and signed by the applicant

 - Processing fee

 - One ID picture glued/stapled onto the application form (white background, full face, no glasses nor hat, closed mouth)